arkhitech/redmine_update_reminder/README.md

 Check whenever gems documentation for detailed description of its working.

-The rake task can be run without schedular using this command rake redmine_update_reminder:send_reminders
+The rake task can be run without scheduling using this command rake redmine_update_reminder:send_reminders